350 Victoria Building

 Pittsburgh, PA 15261

-She has served on three NIH safety and data monitoring boards; as a behavioral scientist for three NIH funded multi-center clinical trials; and on 20 NIH working groups addressing research agenda.
+Dr. Dunbar-Jacob has served on three NIH safety and data monitoring boards; as a behavioral scientist for three NIH funded multicenter clinical trials; and on 20 NIH working groups addressing research agendas.
 She served on the NIH Prevention of Alzheimer’s Disease Consensus Panel and as a member of the technical expert panel for the AHRQ comparative effectiveness project on adherence interventions.
-She has served on the NINR Advisory Council, as chair of the NIH Roadmap PROMIS initiative and as a reviewer for the NINR, NHLBI, and NIDDK and on the search committees for the director of the NINR and the director of the OBSSR.
-She has over 130 papers and chapters, primarily focusing on patient adherence.
+Dr. Dunbar-Jacob has served on the NINR Advisory Council, as chair of the NIH Roadmap PROMIS initiative and as a reviewer for the NINR, NHLBI, and NIDDK and on the search committees for the director of the NINR and the director of the OBSSR.
+She has more than 130 papers and chapters, primarily focusing on patient adherence.

-Since 1984, she has been a member of the faculty at the University of Pittsburgh.
+Dr. Dunbar-Jacob has been a member of the faculty at the University of Pittsburgh since 1984.
+She has worked as a staff nurse, unit manager, nursing director, and has taught nursing at both undergraduate and graduate levels.
 Her teaching is primarily at the doctoral level, and she serves as an advisor to a number of doctoral students.